Google Fact Check Tools

 To find existing fact checks about topics or people, go to toolbox.google.com/factcheck/explorer.

-Type in a keyword to see the latest fact checks tagged with that word.
+Type in a keyword to see the latest fact checks tagged with that word or upload an image to see if it's been fact checked before.

 Search results are listed by recency and include the name of the organization that conducted the fact check and how they rated the claim (for example: “false” or “incorrect”).
 To read the entire fact check, click the link provided.